artssci/apps2025/README.md

-# Student-Made Apps Showcase
+# ARTSSCI 3C03 - Apps Showcase 2025

 Welcome to our app showcase!
-Here are 9 amazing apps created by our students.
+Here are 9 amazing apps created by ARTSSCI 3C03 students.

 <style>
   .app-grid {